40+ Portuguese Verbs That Always Need "De"

 Frequently Asked Questions

 [!faq]- How do I know when a verb needs “de”?
-Unfortunately, there’s no magic rule.
-It’s a matter of memorization and exposure.
-The best way is to learn verbs as “verb + preposition” chunks, like learning “gostar de” as one unit instead of just “gostar.”
-Start with the most common ones on this list and you’ll develop a feel for it over time.
+There’s no clean, obvious rule.
+It comes down to memorization and exposure.
+The most useful trick is to learn verbs as “verb + preposition” chunks, so gostar de lives in your head as one unit rather than just gostar.
+Start with the most common ones on this list and a feel for the pattern develops over time.
+Honestly, sometimes I use it even when I don’t have to.
+I kinda lean on it more than I should.

 Here’s the difference in practice: